MohammedJAlmalki/Analyst-NoteBook/README.md

 No Installation Required!
 Just Download and Setup the following:
 - Enter Shodan Community API Token into config.ini
+- Run the tool only after updating the config.ini to activate the API token.
 - Install the required python3 packages

 ```python